hanselgunawan/AndroidMe/README.md

 Setter is used to SET a private property of a class.
 Getter is used to GET a private property of a class by using return.

+# Final
+If a variable is being called by the inner class, i.e OnClickListener, declare the variable as final.